dhsouthbend/databases/sections/5-foreignkeys.md

 All records in the `students` table must point to a valid primary key in the `programs` table.

 The last step is to add some data to the new "students" table.
-Try adding some data on your own own (for example, student: 'John Doe', id_program: '3')—if you get stuck, a solution is [here](solution2.sql).
+Try adding some data on your own (for example, student: 'John Doe', id_program: '3')—if you get stuck, a solution is [here](solution2.sql).

 Remember: